rezonant/dibello/README.md

 the outstanding ones.
 All migration functions are run regardless of whether that particular migration needs to be applied to the database the application is running on.
 This is to allow the SchemaBuilder to generate a complete and correct view of the schema based on your migrations.
-Skate simply puts the migration engine in "neutral" while running migration functions which represent schema changes already present in the database.
+Dibello simply puts the migration engine in "neutral" while running migration functions which represent schema changes already present in the database.

 This is why within migration functions you can only interact with and modify the database schema, *not* the actual data.
 To do that you must use a .run() block.
-Parameters for run() blocks are dynamically injected just like skate.transact() calls, meaning you can request any of the services described above.
+Parameters for run() blocks are dynamically injected just like dibello.transact() calls, meaning you can request any of the services described above.

 ```js
 "1": function(schema) {